 Do These Platforms Have Therapists Specifically Trained in Treating OCD?

-Since ERP is a specialized treatment, verify if the platform provides access to therapists experienced in OCD treatment and ERP.
-Not all therapists have ERP training, which is crucial for effective OCD treatment.
+Since ERP is a specialized treatment, verify the platform provides access to therapists experienced in OCD treatment and ERP.
+Not all therapists have ERP training, which is crucial for effective care.

 Can Online Therapy Platforms Prescribe Medication For OCD?

 Some platforms, particularly those with psychiatry services, can prescribe medications for OCD management, including anti-depressants.
-It’s essential to confirm if the platform offers medication management and whether they have licensed psychiatrists or psychiatric nurse practitioners.
+It’s essential to confirm if the platform offers medication management and whether it has licensed psychiatrists or psychiatric nurse practitioners.

 How Often Should I Attend Therapy Sessions For OCD?